inko-lang/inko/docs/source/getting-started/io.md

 ### Files

-Types for working with files are provided in the module `std::fs::file`.
+Types for working with files are provided in the module `std.fs.file`.
 The following types are provided:

 - `ReadOnlyFile`: opens a file that only allows reads